Waterford F.C.: Stadium

+Regional Sports Centre

 Waterford FC plays their home games at the Waterford Regional Sports Centre, more commonly referred to as the RSC.
 They have played at the RSC since the 1992–93 season.
-The stadium has two stands and holds a capacity of 5,500 with 3,052 seats.
+The stadium has two stands and holds a capacity of 5,154 with 3,052 seats.
 The record attendance at the RSC was for an FAI Cup semi-final game in 1997 against Shelbourne where Waterford was defeated 2–1 in front of 8,500 people, this was when spectators were permitted to stand on the running track in the ground.
 The RSC also hosted the 2009 League of Ireland Cup final where Bohemians defeated Waterford 3–1.
 Before moving to the RSC Waterford played at Kilcohan Park.

 Supporters and rivalries

 Supporters

 The club draws its support from Waterford City, as well as Waterford County and the South East region as a whole.

 Groups

 The Blues Supporters Club is the official Waterford FC fans group.
 It was formed in December 2009 after members of the IBSC (Independent Blues Supporters Club) voted to become an official fans group.
 Since the 2010 season, the BSC has organised transport for Blues fans to away games, run the club shop as well as organise fundraising activities and match day activities for Waterford FC.
 There is also a branch of the BSC based in Dungarvan that accommodates Blues fans living in West Waterford.

 An "Ultras" group had previously been formed in 2006.